-Courses of prenatal corticosteroids not associated with increased death of childrenOctober 14th, 2013 in Pediatrics /
+Courses of prenatal corticosteroids not associated with increased death of childrenOctober 14, 2013 in Medicine & Health / Pediatrics

 Multiple courses of prenatal corticosteroids, compared with a single course, taken by pregnant women to help prevent preterm birth was associated with no increase or decrease in the risk of death or disability for their children at age 5, according to a study published by JAMA Pediatrics.